hhildaa/EPFL-OPTML-project/README.md

 ## Reproductibility
-To reproduce our results, one can run the run.py file with the following parameters.
+To reproduce our experiment results, one can run the run.py file with the following parameters.
 ```
   CORRUPT_PROB = [0, 0.2, 0.4, 0.6, 0.8, 1]
   NOISE = [True, False]